Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 * Forwarding smoke detector alarm to a PC.
 * Controlling remote mains switches with a PC.
-* Opening/Closing garage doors over a smart phone/tablet (Android, Windows Phone and IPhone).
+* Opening/Closing garage doors over a smart phone/tablet (Android, Windows Phone and iPhone).
 * Forwarding door bell ringing to a PC.

 Many more applications are possible, anything that is controlled by